MicrosoftDocs/cpp-docs/docs/cpp/address-of-operator-amp.md

 The address of an overloaded function can be taken only when it's clear which version of the function is being referenced.
 See [Function Overloading](function-overloading.md) for information about how to obtain the address of a particular overloaded function.

 When the address-of operator is applied to a qualified name, the result depends on whether the *qualified-name* specifies a static member.
 If so, the result is a pointer to the type specified in the declaration of the member.
-If the member isn't static, the result is a pointer to the member *name* of the class indicated by *qualified-class-name*.
+For a member that isn't static, the result is a pointer to the member *name* of the class indicated by *qualified-class-name*.
 For more information about *qualified-class-name*, see [Primary expressions](../cpp/primary-expressions.md).

 ## Example: Address of static member